qmk/qmk_firmware/docs/newbs_getting_started.md

 You will need to install Git and Python.
 It's very likely that you already have both, but if not, one of the following commands should install them:

-* Debian / Ubuntu / Devuan: `apt-get install git python3 && python3 -m pip install qmk`
+* Debian / Ubuntu / Devuan: `sudo apt-get install git python3 python3-pip`
-* Fedora / Red Hat / CentOS: `yum install git python3 && python3 -m pip install qmk`
+* Fedora / Red Hat / CentOS: `sudo yum install git python3 python3-pip`
-* Arch: `yay -S qmk` (or use any other AUR Helper)
+* Arch: `sudo pacman -S git python python-pip`

+Install the global CLI to bootstrap your system:

+  `sudo python3 -m pip install qmk` (on Arch-based distros you can also try the `qmk` package from AUR (**note**: it's maintained by a community member): `yay -S qmk`)

 ## 3. Run QMK Setup :id=set-up-qmk